 Having decided to make you redundant, your employer should make an effort to find you an alternative role within their organisation.
 Also, they should consult with you at least 30 days beforehand if you are one of at least 20 people being made redundant and at least 90 days before if 100 employees or more are being made redundant.

-But unless you’ve put in some serious time at your ex-job, it’s unlikely you’ll be in the position to plan out a year-long cruise around the world.
-So your next move should be to sort out your finances.
-You could put your redundancy payment into a deposit account – www.moneysupermarket.com/ and the money pages of the Sunday papers carry details of which accounts pay best at any one time.
+Unless you’ve put in some serious time at your ex-job, it’s unlikely you’ll be in the position to plan out a year-long cruise around the world, so your next move should be to sort out your finances.
+You could put your redundancy payment into a deposit account; the money pages of the Sunday papers carry details of which accounts pay best at any one time.
 Once unemployed, you may be entitled to Job Seeker’s Allowance (so long as you have less than a designated amount) plus help with housing costs and council tax.
-Go to your nearest Job Centre to find out more.
-And check whether you’ve got any insurance against loss of income, or payment protection on any debts as this could assist.
+Go to your nearest Job Centre to find out more and check whether you’ve got any insurance against loss of income, or payment protection on any debts, as this could assist.

 Back in business